 It had no set agenda and could range widely, even allowing for Prime Minister Theresa May to pitch her ideas on Britain's looming exit from the European Union.
 But diplomats said its focus will be on the fizz of new initiatives, notably from Macron.

 An EU source said there was a "strong and shared willingness to maintain the unity" and that the European Union should be "open to address new ideas" while continuing to work to deliver concrete results for citizens.

 A French presidential source said France was not trying to impose its ideas on its partners but to show them that they were in their common interest and recognised that some needed time to reflect.

 "The idea is not about forcing people to give a binary response.
 France cannot force things," the source said, adding that Paris hoped leaders could agree on a way to work on the ideas in the coming weeks before an October summit in Brussels.

 The Estonia meeting comes four days after a German election that has raised the prospect of months of tough coalition talks for Merkel, the most influential EU leader, and two days after Macron's rallying cry for deeper integration of national economies.

-"Macron has stolen the show," one senior EU official said of the dinner debate that all of the 28 national leaders bar Spanish Prime Minister Mariano Rajoy were expected to attend.
+"Macron has stolen the show," one senior EU official said of the dinner debate.

-Many admire the youthful new French president's energy and oratory after years in which Paris, long a driving force of the EU, has appeared bereft of self-confidence.
+Many admire the youthful new French president's energy and oratory after years in which Paris, long a driving force of the European Union, has appeared bereft of self-confidence.